 Option (Short and Long Forms) Description -conn connString A string with connection options.
 Enclose the string in -connection connString double quotes (").
-If you specify more than one option, separate the options with spaces. port=driverShimPort ca=Certificate Authority Key File -hp httpPort Specifies the HTTP services port number.
-The default -httpport httpPort HTTP services port number is 8091.
-You can connect to this port to view log files.
-For details, see Section A.1, "Driver Status and Diagnostic Files," on page 127. -path driverPath Specifies the path for driver files.
-The default path is / usr/local/nxdrv.

-Option (Short and Long Forms) Description -t traceLevel -trace traceLevel Sets the level of debug tracing.
-0 is no tracing, and 10 is all tracing.
-For details, see Section A.1, "Driver Status and Diagnostic Files," on page 127.
-The output file location is specified by the tracefile option. -tf fileName Sets the trace file location. -tracefile fileName Windows default file: C:\Progra~1\Novell\WSDriver\logs\trace.l og Linux/UNIX default file: /opt/novell/usdrv/ logs/trace.log.
+If you specify more than one option, separate the options with spaces. port=driverShimPort ca=Certificate Authority Key File -hp httpPort -httpport httpPort Specifies the HTTP services port number.
+The default HTTP services port number is 8091. mapport mappione You can connect to this port to view log files.
+For details, see "Driver Status and Diagnostic Files" on page 135. -path driverPath Specifies the path for driver files.
+The default path is / usr/local/nxdrv. -t traceLevel Sets the level of debug tracing.
+0 is no tracing, and 10 -trace traceLevel is all tracing.
+For details, see "Driver Status and Diagnostic Files" on page 135.
+The output file location is specified by the tracefile option. -tf fileName Sets the trace file location. -tracefile fileName Windows default file: C:\Progra~1\Novell\WSDriver\logs\trace .log Linux/UNIX default file: /opt/novell/usdrv/ logs/trace.log.